Adverse Weather

 Generally speaking, employees are obliged to attend work and employers are obliged to provide work and pay the employee for the work they do.
 So, if employees fail to turn up for work, unless their contract indicates otherwise, the obligation to pay them generally falls away.
 But it’s not always that simple.

 Employers should bear in mind that employees have a statutory right not to suffer unlawful deductions from wages.
 A deduction from wages will be unauthorised if there is no contractual basis for the deduction and could lead to an Employment Tribunal.
-Much depends on the circumstances.
+However, if there is no guarantee of work (say, where there’s a zero hours contract), an employer will be in a stronger position to withhold pay.

 Bear in mind the obligation of ‘trust and confidence’ to employees.
 That means, in short, not being wholly unreasonable.
 Bearing in mind the ‘do not travel’ advice, take care to ensure that you are not putting excess pressure on employees.
 Flexibility is the key.
-While you may not be able to afford to pay employees when they are unable to work, employees will always be in difficult circumstances through no fault of their own.

-School Closures Due To Adverse Weather
+Closing Your Business Due To Adverse Weather

 Enforced Holiday